-Studies have shown that reducing manual controls has a significant impact on the SOX Compliance spend of a company.
+Studies have shown that reducing manual controls and increasing automated controls testing has a significant impact on the SOX Compliance spend of a company.
 Manual processes that constantly require the involvement of employees, consultants, or auditors are not sustainable.
-In the long-run, having automated controls is more stable, largely because this enables a repeatable, reliable, and predictable framework while significantly lowering the cost of compliance.
+In the long run, having automated controls testing is more stable, largely because this enables a repeatable, reliable, and predictable framework while significantly lowering the cost of compliance.

 Learn how AuditBoard's integrated suite of easy-to-use software (audit management software, SOX compliance software, risk management software, audit workflow software, and compliance management software) can empower your team.